Home / Professional Development / APS Awards / Researchers / Teaching Career Enhancement Award

 Award Description

-The APS Teaching Career Enhancement Award supports individuals seeking to advance their teaching careers through innovative and broadly applicable educational initiatives in physiology.
-The award provides up to $10,000 to support the development of new programs, collaborations, or instructional approaches that strengthen teaching and learning.
+The Teaching Career Enhancement Award supports APS members seeking to advance their teaching careers through innovative and broadly applicable educational initiatives in physiology.
+The award supports the development of new programs, collaborations, or instructional approaches that strengthen teaching and learning.

 Funding may be used to support short-term visits to other institutions to consult with experts, attendance at specialized courses focused on relevant methodologies, or research and development collaborations that result in products or publications.
 The award does not provide reimbursement for indirect costs, salary support or daily per diem.
 The award is contingent upon funding and may not be deferred.